Rotary Club of Toowoomba South Inc.

 Changes to meetings and events that affect our club.

-Milne Bay Military Challenge - Re-scheduled to 2021
+Milne Bay Military Challenge - It's on again this year - 23rd May 2021

 Breakfast Kick-Start - Postponed

-As with our other projects future Breakfasts have been postponed until further notice.
+Future Breakfasts Kick-Start events have been postponed until further notice.

 District award for Brendon Ryan